Adam Rippon: 2007–08 season: Junior Grand Prix Final, U.S. Junior national, and World Junior champion

-2008–09 season
+2008–09 season: Senior international debut and second World Junior title

 Rippon moved up to the senior level in the 2008–2009 season.
 In the Grand Prix season he was assigned to compete at the 2008 Skate America where he placed eighth and the 2008 Cup of Russia where he placed third in the short program and fifth overall.
 In late November 2008, Rippon left Morozov.
 In December 2008, he moved to Toronto, Ontario, Canada, to begin training with Brian Orser at the Toronto Cricket, Skating & Curling Club.
 Rippon officially announced his coaching change on January 2, 2009.

 At the 2009 U.S. Championships, his senior-level national debut, he placed seventh.
 He was named to the team for the 2009 Junior World Championships.
 At Junior Worlds, in his two programs, he landed a total of three 3A jumps, one in combination with a 2T.
 He won the competition, scoring 222.00 points and becoming the first single skater to win two World Junior titles.